 Skrunkwerks R90 Scrambler

-From speed to utility, salt to road, this build is a bookend to the Skrunkwerks salt racer.
+Swap utility for speed, road for the salt, this build is the opposite bookend to the Skrunkwerks salt racer.
 From the outset, focus was on practicality, comfort and performance.
 In short, a long-legged mile muncher that wont loose its lolli when the bitumen runs out.
 Plus some more ooomph than the stock R90.
 The large slab sided tank of the R90/6 spells Teutonic classic and is a solid model to form the basis of a build.
 But it can stand improvement in a number of area’s, these became the heart of the build’s mission.

 - Bike:1974 R90/6

 - The very ordinary stock ATE brakes and disk are replaced with a 4 pot Brembo (from a GSXR 750) and 330mm ECB rotor (for a Ducati 1198).
 Brake lever is a Magura HC-1 (15mm).
 Adaptors and spacers to accommodate this upgrade were supplied by R90X Big Brakes

 - Renthal FatBars with compact Ducati switchblock.
 All wiring hidden in bars.
 Daytona Speedo.
 After market headlight bucket.
 All wiring replaced with aid of Motogadget m-unit.
 Kellermann LED bar end indicators.

 - Stock tank with custom paint and kneepads of Tasmanian Tiger Myrtle by a maker of fine stringed instruments, Tim of http://timkillcustom.com/

 - Engine: Completely rebuilt from bare case including increase to 1000cc.
 Heads machined by Skrunkwerks to suit 1000c Siebenrock ‘re-power kit’ to avoid the stepped pistons of their ‘power kit’ for the R90.
 Head machining included a further compression ratio increase to 10:1.
 More info here.